-Some medicines, particularly hormones such as human growth hormone or birth control pills, can also cause acanthosis nigricans.
+- Some medicines, including hormones such as human growth hormone or birth control pills

 Eventually, dark, velvety skin with very visible markings and creases appears in the armpits, groin and neck folds, and over the joints of the fingers and toes.

-Less commonly, the lips, palms, soles of the feet, or other areas may be affected.
+Sometimes, the lips, palms, soles of the feet, or other areas are affected.
 These symptoms are more common in people with cancer.

-Your health care provider can usually diagnose acanthosis nigricans by looking at your skin.
-A skin biopsy may be needed in unusual cases.
+Your health care provider can usually diagnose AN by looking at your skin.
+A skin biopsy may be needed in rare cases.

-If there is no clear cause of acanthosis nigricans, your doctor may order tests.
-This may include:
+If there is no clear cause of AN, your provider may order tests.
+These may include:

-Acanthosis nigricans often fades if the cause can be found and treated.
+AN often disappears if the cause can be found and treated.